CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/telnet/telnetservererrorcode.md

 ## Summary

-The `TelnetServerErrorCode` data type is used to represent an error code explaining the reason an [TelnetServerException][] occurred.
+The `TelnetServerErrorCode` data type is used to represent an error code explaining the reason a [TelnetServerException][] occurred.
 For more information on the exception itself, see [TelnetServerException][].

 `TelnetServerErrorCode` is an [enum][Working with Enums] data type, which means it has a defined set of values, where each value has an associated [String][] name and [Int32][] value.